blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

 Settlement is the part that had to change most, so it is worth being explicit about the rules.

-**A browser is not required.** An Action Scheduler job per pending order checks the verify URL on an escalating curve — 20s, 45s, 90s, 3m, 5m, 8m, and so on, each jittered by ±25%, clamped to the invoice's expiry plus a grace period.
-A Lightning payment normally settles within seconds, while the tab is still open, so the browser catches the common case and the scheduler exists for the customer who paid on a phone and closed the laptop.
+**A browser is not required when the store queue is healthy.** An Action Scheduler job per pending order checks after 20 and 45 seconds, then every 45 seconds, each interval jittered by ±25% and clamped to the invoice's expiry plus a grace period.
+With Action Scheduler's usual one-minute runner this keeps the observation delay under two minutes.
+Action Scheduler uses WP-Cron by default, so a completely idle store needs its host's normal cron runner to provide that guarantee.

+**Orchestration is replaceable; settlement is not duplicated.** The production default is `Hybrid`: the worker runs and a stale payment-page observation may still initiate the established guarded check. `BrowserOnly` retains the legacy rollback path, while `WorkerOnly` makes the page cache-only.
+All three modes use the same settlement service, lock, validation and order-status applier.

+The modes are cases of the string-backed `SettlementMode` enum, serialized as `hybrid`, `browser_only` and `worker_only`.
+Code switches on enum cases, not raw strings.
+The serialized values exist only at configuration and test-control boundaries, where `tryFrom()` converts them back to the typed domain value.

 **Uncertainty never expires an order.** A timeout, a 5xx, a malformed body or a rejected URL says nothing about whether the customer paid, so all of them yield